Sam Rockwell stars as Teach in American Buffalo at the Circle in the Square Theatre on Broadway.

 In his formative years, Rockwell split his time between San Francisco and New York.
 He attended the San Francisco School of the Arts and Urban Pioneers and would eventually train as an actor at the William Esper Studio, following a permanent move to New York.

-Rockwell was scheduled to return to Broadway to star opposite Laurence Fishburne and Darren Criss in a star-studded revival of David Mamet’s American Buffalo at the Circle in the Square Theatre from March 24 through July 12, 2020.
-However, due to the COVID-19 pandemic, this production has been postponed.
+Rockwell returns to Broadway to star opposite Laurence Fishburne and Darren Criss in a revival of David Mamet’s American Buffalo.

 Mar 22, 2022 - Jul 10, 2022Review